-We will safeguard from disclosure to third parties information that may reasonably be regarded as confidential business information, consistent with Federal, state, and local law.
-DCTA will adhere to the freedom of information act and will make staff aware of the requirements of the act.
+We will safeguard from disclosure to third parties' information that may reasonably be regarded as confidential business information, consistent with Federal, state, and local law.
+DCTA will adhere to the Freedom of Information Act, Texas Open Records Act and will make staff aware of the requirements of the acts.